shamilton1/ML-Development-Stack-From-Xilinx/labs/tsc_part2.md

 # Part 2: Image Classification with Custom models
 In Part 2, you will find out how to use a custom model with the Image Classification GoogLeNetv1 example from above.
 Here you will use the same network, but will provide a new model.
 For this, you will first compile the network again, then quantize a different 32-bit model and execute with the same Python APIs.
-The model this lab will use is Flowers102, but any custom model trained from GoogLeNetv1 would work here.
+The model this lab will use is Flowers102, but any custom model trained from GoogLeNetv1 would work.

-This part will use the same pyXDNN dir:
+This part uses the same pyXDNN dir:

 ```sh
 pyxdnn/